jasonbayton/11ty/_src/android/resolve-app-install-errors.md

 : This often happens when the Play Store determines an app is not compatible with the device it has been assigned to.
 Commonly this is permission or - more specifically - feature related.
 The specific features requested (either explicitly with `uses-feature` or automatically through assumed feature requirement if _only_ `uses-permission` is declared without `uses-feature`), are not available on the hardware.
 : Review the permissions/features in use, and if you'd like to use a permission without _mandating_ the associated feature be present, declare `android:required="false"` explicitly per-permission that isn't critical to functionality.

+## Google Play & iFrame errors

+`You cannot rollout this release because it does not allow any existing users to upgrade to the newly added APKs` : Your version code is likely lower than the already-uploaded application version.
+Increase the version code and try again.

+`APK signed in debug mode`
+: You're attempting to upload an APK that isn't signed as `release`.
+Google Play doesn't accept test or debug versions of apps.
+Sign the APK for release and try again.

+`APK has been signed with an insecure key size`
+: The application has been signed with a too-small key size.
+Use a stronger signing key to sign the application and try again.

+`APK size too big`
+: Google Play has a size limitation for uploads.
+Avoid uploading files in excess of 150MB.
+If your app really is that large, you should consider switching to AAB and upload it through the Google Play developer console.
+Where possible try to lean on external resources and on-demand payloads.

 ## Missing anything?

 [Raise an issue](https://github.com/jasonbayton/11ty/issues/new?assignees=jasonbayton&labels=documentation&projects=&template=content-request.md&title=%5BContent+request%5D), or [get in touch](/contact).